thabangrapotu/STATS-app/README.md

 # stats-app Repository
 This repository contains the source code and assets for the website.
 The stats app is built using HTML, CSS, Python and JavaScript and serves as a platform for showcasing a web-based app that collects and shares a short report of data.
 The app offers a visually appealing and user-friendly interface, utilizing modern web development techniques and best practices.
 It incorporates responsive design principles, ensuring compatibility across various devices and screen sizes.
 Key features of the app include design, an interactive user interface, navigation and menus, and Forms and User Input, data collection and processing, and sharing a report.
-The combination of HTML, CSS, avaScript and python allows for interactive elements, smooth animations, and seamless navigation, enhancing the overall user experience. designed to provide hands-on experience and practical applications of data analysis and other data science methodologies.
+The combination of HTML, CSS, JavaScript and python allows for interactive elements, smooth animations, and seamless navigation, enhancing the overall user experience. designed to provide hands-on experience and practical applications of data analysis and other data science methodologies.

 ## Table of Contents